Katarina Bulatović

-Montenegrin handball player that played the right back position.
+Montenegrin handball player, that played the right back position.

+She was included in the European Handball Federation Hall of Fame in 2023.

 Career

 Internationally she represented Serbia and Montenegro and Serbia, before opting to play for Montenegro in 2011.

 She was third best goalscorer of the EHF Women's Champions League in the three editions, 2010–11, 2011–12, 2013–14.

 She competed at the 2012 Summer Olympics, where the Montenegrin team won the silver medal, and Bulatović was top scorer with 53 goals and also voted into the All-star team.

 She has also competed at the 2012 European Women's Handball Championship, where the Montenegrin team won the gold medal, and Bulatović was top scorer with 56 goals and also voted into the All-star team.

 Bulatović was selected for the shortlist of the 2012 IHF World Player of the Year award, and eventually came fourth by collecting 12 percent of the total votes.

 After two years abroad, Bulatović is set to move back to Montenegro in summer 2014.